 What Are the Non-Medical Reasons for a Denial of SSI Benefits?

 SSI is a need-based program with strict income and asset limits.
-A technical denial for SSI most likely stems from an income or assets above the limit.
-Often, this is a mistake.
+As a result, a technical denial for SSI most likely stems from an income or assets above the limit.
+This can be a mistake.
 The SSA may have failed to allow you to exempt your home, car, or business-related assets.
 We can help you understand the current limits for this program and fight for the compensation you deserve.

 What Are the Non-Medical Reasons for a Denial of SSDI Benefits?